Schedule

 Ballroom A

-Utilizing Web-Based Software in the Evaluation of Prekindergarten Programs – Lisa C. Payne and Shelley Huff
+Utilizing Web-based Software in the Evaluation of Prekindergarten Programs – Lisa C. Payne and Shelley Huff

 Impact of Interactive Technology on Kindergarten Children’s Engagement and School Readiness – Saras Ramamoorthy and Megan Riede